ga4gh/va-spec/docs/source/introduction.rst

 **Legend** Figure 3: Explicit Statement Semantics are supported by the Core-IM. (a) The Statement object schema, showing only attributes used to represent the semantics of what they report to be true. (b) An example of a Variant Pathogenicity Statement - reporting that moderate evidence supports the proposition that 'BRCA2 c.8023A>G is pathogenic for Breast Cancer'.

 This basic model supports two "modes of use" for Statements, which allow for simple assertions of knowledge, or nuanced representations of the state of evidence surrounding a given Proposition.
 Implementations can choose the mode that best fits their data.
-Details are provided in the `Statement` class page `here <https://va-ga4gh.readthedocs.io/en/latest/core-information-model/entities/information-entities/statement.html#implementation-guidance>`_.
+Details are provided in the ``Statement`` class page `here <https://va-ga4gh.readthedocs.io/en/latest/core-information-model/entities/information-entities/statement.html#implementation-guidance>`_.

-.. note::  **Study Result Profiles**: While the majority of applications are focused on creating **Statement** profiles, the modeling framework supports profiling of other Core-IM classes, including *Study Results** and **Evidence Lines**.
-For example, the `CohortAlleleFrequencyStudyResult <https://va-ga4gh.readthedocs.io/en/latest/standard-profiles/study-result-profiles.html#cohort-allele-frequency-study-result>`_ profile specializes the StudyResult class to represent select data from statistical analyses of allele frequencies in different human populations along with methodological and quality metadata.
-More information on these types of profiles can be found `here <https://va-ga4gh.readthedocs.io/en/latest/modeling-framework.html#profiling-methodology>`_.